Steps to Pursue MS in Computer Science From Germany

 Is work experience required to pursue masters in computer science from Germany?

-Non-consecutive programs tend to have greater importance on professional development, often requiring students to have both an undergraduate degree and some prior work experience in the relevant field.
+Non-consecutive programs tend to have greater importance on professional development.
+These prgrams often requires the students to have both an undergraduate degree and some prior work experience in the relevant field.
 This is not the case with the consecutive programs.
 Most of the universities do not require work experience to pursue a masters in computer science.
 Most of the master’s program in Germany take four semesters (two years) to complete, though some are shorter or longer.

 Which is the best college for MS in computer science in Germany?

 RWTH Aachen University is the largest university of technology in Germany which comes under the TU9 university group.
 It is also one of Europe’s leading institutions for science and research.
 In this university, the Masters Programme concentrates on all disciplines including arts, social science, and economics.

 - Computer Aided Conception and Production in Mechanical Engineering, M.Sc (English)

 - Robotic Systems Engineering, M.Sc.
 (English)

 - Electrical Engineering

 List of Colleges Offering Masters in Computer Science